mSitkovets/ClubHub/README.md

 # ClubHub
-## A web app that employs cloud computing by organizing all of YorkU's clubs, allowing users to choose which they would like to join and add to their Google Calendars
+## A web app written for YorkU Hacks 2018 that employs cloud computing by organizing all of YorkU's clubs, allowing users to choose which they would like to join and add to their Google Calendars

 ### open with link: https://script.google.com/macros/s/AKfycbyLAjf0y6o_bz60LjoRQkaIPnp3Eita4voNsJ2Pjt3v/dev